Reltroner/reltroner-studio/content/blog/magic-system.md

 image: "/images/magic-astralis-nytherion.webp"
 ---

+---

 # Magic System: Astralis Pinnacle vs Nytherion Abyss

 In the vast universe of **Asthortera**, two opposing magical forces define the existential and spiritual journey of every sentient being: **Astralis Pinnacle** and **Nytherion Abyss**.

 These are not just energies — they are living ideologies, cosmic systems that govern fate, growth, struggle, stagnation, and illusion.
-The mastery and understanding of these systems lie at the heart of Reltronland’s philosophy and the *Henchoeway Series*.
+The mastery and understanding of these systems lie at the heart of Reltronland’s philosophy and the *Henchoway Series*.

 ---